Research Prize 2023

-The UAS of the BFI Vienna awarded the UAS Research Prize for the first time this year to recognise outstanding research achievements by its researchers.
+The UAS BFI Vienna awarded the Research Prize for the first time this year to recognise outstanding research achievements by its researchers.
 The submissions were assessed by a high-calibre external jury according to the criteria "impact on the scientific community, teaching, society and cross-cutting issues".

 This year's award winners were nominated:

-Research achievements of the UAS of the BFI Vienna are drivers of innovation and also a prerequisite
+Research achievements of the UAS BFI Vienna are drivers of innovation and also a prerequisite

 • to participate confidently in the scientific discourse in the defined fields of research,